Islandora/documentation/docs/tutorials/create_update_views.md

 ## Before you start

-- The following How-To assumes that you are using the (optional) **[Islandora Defaults](https://github.com/Islandora/islandora_defaults)** configuration.
+- The following How-To assumes that you are using the (optional) **[Islandora Starter Site](https://github.com/Islandora/islandora-starter-site)** configuration.
 This configuration is deployed automatically if you build your Islandora site using the [Ansible Playbook](../installation/playbook), [ISLE with Docker-Compose](../installation/docker-compose), or are using the [sandbox or a Virtual Machine Image](https://sandbox.islandora.ca/)
 - This How-To assumes familiarity with Drupal terms such as [Node](https://www.drupal.org/docs/7/nodes-content-types-and-fields/about-nodes), [Content Type](https://www.drupal.org/docs/7/nodes-content-types-and-fields/working-with-content-types-and-fields-drupal-7-and-later), and [Media](https://www.drupal.org/docs/8/core/modules/media).

 ## How to modify an existing view

-Islandora Defaults ships with some views already created and turned on.
+Islandora Starter Site ships with some views already created and turned on.
 The Islandora home page displays content items that have been added to Islandora.
 This view is named _Frontpage,_ and it lists items that meet the following _filter criteria_:

 - The item is in the _published_ state.
 - The checkbox Promoted to front page is selected.